 We research and develop novel IoT and networking technologies and applications.
 The ever-increasing importance of IoT is supported by the significant increase in the number of connected devices, the use of wireless communication for networking, advances in low-power mobile computation, lower-cost and higher accuracy of sensors, machine learning, and data analytics.

 We focus on application domains such as smart homes, medical monitoring, industrial process control and automation, environmental monitoring, sustainable environment, and structural health monitoring, just to mention a few.
 Considering the significant impact of these applications on quality of life and sustainable development, our goal is to identify the design and development challenges of the Internet of Things/Cyber-Physical Systems/Wireless Sensor Networks from the networking, data processing, and security point of views.

 — Networking Technologies, Standards and Protocols, Energy Efficiency, Machine Learning, and Scheduling methods

 Software-Defined Wireless Networks for IoT

 — Edge and Fog Computing using SDN-based Resource Allocation, Virtualization, and Enhancing Machine Learning on Resource-Constraint Devices

 — Design and Interfacing of

-Embedded Systems, Interfacing Sensors,
+Embedded Systems, Interfacing Sensors and Actuators,

 and Power Measurement